MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### FirstSpirit
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from e-Spirit FirstSpirit and intelligently searching it with Microsoft Graph.
 It robustly indexes pages, attachments, and other generated document types from FirstSpirit in near real time.
-The connector fully supports e-Spirit FirstSpirit’s built-in user, group and permission management, as well as FirstSpirit installations based on Active Directory and other directory services.
+The connector fully supports e-Spirit FirstSpirit’s built-in user, group and permission management, as well as FirstSpirit installations based on Entra ID and other directory services.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-firstspirit-connector)